Step 1: Buy a DB Instance

-Must consist of 8 to 32 characters and contain at least three types of the following characters: uppercase letters, lowercase letters, digits, and special characters (~!@#$%^*-_=+?,).
-Enter a strong password.
-Periodically change it to improve security and prevent security risks such as brute force cracking.
+Must consist of 8 to 32 characters and contain at least three types of the following characters: uppercase letters, lowercase letters, digits, and special characters (~!@#$%^*-_=+?,()&).
+Enter a strong password and periodically change it for security reasons.

 Keep this password secure.
 The system cannot retrieve it.

 After a DB instance is created, you can reset this password.
 For details, see Resetting the Administrator Password.